 “You say something bout elves?”
 Joramund grabbed the tankard and took a deep gulp, the golden liquid trickled down his greying and tangled beard.

 “Aye I did them Thalmor ones.
 They’re always coming and going.
 Though one of em’s always here in the city.
 Sitting cosy in the Count’s court no less”.
 She stepped closer dropping her voice to a cautious whisper.
 “They’re always on the lookout for secret Talos worshippers to stamp out.”
 And they do a good job of it too.
 Joramund took another gulp out of the tankard.

 “There any in the city now”?
 The woman was polishing a fresh tankard with the dish rag that hung from her apron.

 “A few” she said, “they’re over in the castle being hosted by the Count”.
 Shit.
 Joramund downed the last of the mead and put the empty tankard back on the counter.

 “Ye can send the food when it’s done.
 Think I’ll have that bath now”.
 Thalmor in the city did not bode well with him.
 He stood up, wiping the mead from his beard and made his way to his room.

-This is the first in a two part story.
+This is the first in a multi part story.
 This is largely based off of the rework I am doing on a old character of mine called The Stormrider.
 There were several influences I took inspiration from.
 Including characters from Mass Effect, The Witcher and ASOIAF.
 I'd like to thank Lee & Kendrix for being a constant sources of support and great sounding boards throughout the write up of this part.
 And also a thank you to Kyojiro. who helped by explaining how to structure dialogue between characters.
 Very much appreciated.
-Stay tuned for part two, and please let me know what you think!
-Thanks - Furrion
+Part 2 can be found here, and please let me know what you think!